prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Euthenics  = The study of the control of environment.
 * Elicit     = To draw out.
 * Queer      = Strange.
+### 6th-December-2021
+* Scarlet minivet:- brightf red bird like a cuckoo.
+* Drongo:- a song-bird with a stout bill.
+* Drumming:- falling noisily.
+* Disconsolately:- unhappily.
+* ravine:- valley.